Crowd3D: Towards Hundreds of People Reconstruction from a Single Image

 \textbf{Impact of the Number of People on the Estimated Ground and Camera.} We explore the impact of the number of people on estimating ground and camera parameters by controlling the number of people used in optimization, and the newly added people are randomly selected.
 The metrics include a cosine distance for ground normal and a root mean square error for focal length.
 We calibrate the camera and obtain the ground-truth focal length (about 27000).
 As shown in Fig.~\ref{fig:personNum}, more than ten people are enough for estimating ground normal, which is common in real-world large-scale scenes, especially surveillance scenarios with hundreds of people.
 The focal length is not sensitive to the number of people.

 \textbf{Progressive Position Transform Based on HVIP.} Our progressive position transform based on HVIP effectively helps the network to predict accurate global 3D positions of people.
-To verify this, we compare our full model with a variant of Crowd3DNet, Crowd3D w/o HVIP, which adopts the midpoint of ankle joints to participate in ground transform directly without using HVIP.
-The result is shown in Table~\ref{tab_large}.
+To verify this, we compare our full model with a variant of Crowd3DNet, Crowd3D w/o HVIP, \wh{which predicts 2D ankle joints and adopts the midpoint of ankle joints to participate in ground transform without using HVIP. } The result is shown in Table~\ref{tab_large}.
 Benefiting from HVIP, which makes use of the ground plane without restricting human posture, Crowd3DNet has obvious advantages on OKS.

 \textbf{Adaptive Human-centric Cropping.} To verify the adaptive human-centric cropping scheme, we denote a metric called cropping score, which counts the ratio of people with the appropriate scale after cropping.
 For a person with appropriate scale, we set the ratio of his height to the corresponding cropped image within [0.3, 0.8], and he is not truncated.
 The comparison result on \emph{LargeCrowd} between adaptive human-centric cropping and uniform cropping is 0.923 \emph{vs.} 0.806, which demonstrates the effectiveness of our adaptive human-centric cropping scheme.